 If you wear a shield on your arm, no matter its weight and your strength, your hit chance with shooting weapons will be reduced by this encumberment.
-You will get an orange message saying and a yellow '}' icon will appear in the encumberment bar.
+You will get an orange message saying "You find it hard to aim while carrying your shield." and a yellow '}' icon will appear in the encumberment bar.
+Note that boomerangs are one-handed ranged weapons and not affected by shields.